-12 Ways Rachel Green Changed On 'Friends' From The Pilot To The Series Finale
+12 Major Ways Rachel Changed On 'Friends' From The Pilot To The Finale

 It happens with any TV show that spans a decade, but it's especially true for this one: Friends is so different when you compare Season 1 to Season 10.
 So many things changed by the time everyone gave up their keys to Monica's apartment, and nothing changed more than the characters themselves.
 In particular, Rachel Green changed from the Friends pilot to the series finale more than almost any other character, and by the end of the show, she's practically unrecognizable from the woman who was introduced in the very first season.